Late winter in a frost-free food garden

 Here's the pile of arrowroot...
 Most of it is old and only fit for the pigs, since not much happens with arrowroot through the winter.

 But some of the rhizomes in the pile have woken up to the lengthening days, and they look like this (below), which is perfect for replanting.
 In the images above, Alain has been replanting arrowroot rhizomes like this behind him as he goes.
-(This will be an arrowroot only row now; we'll use the ginger in the bucket in the kitchen and for replanting elsewhere.)
+(This will be an arrowroot only row now; we'll use the ginger in the kitchen and for replanting elsewhere.)

 Pros and cons of growing ginger with arrowroot